 Austin, TX 78712-0175

-On your Request Form, please be sure to note if you will need extra space due to medical equipment/devices, if you will need to bring your own specialized furniture such as a bed or desk chair, if you need any modifications done in the room beyond an accessible room or bathroom (such as lowering/automating lights or modifying the traditional lock and key system), if you will have a service dog or it you will be utilizing a personal care attendant for assistance with activities of daily living.
-Please also note if you would need assistance in case of an evacuation.
+If you are requesting Housing Accommodations, please be sure to note if you will need extra space due to medical equipment/devices, if you will need to bring your own specialized furniture such as a bed or desk chair, if you need any modifications done in the room beyond an accessible room or bathroom (such as lowering/automating lights or modifying the traditional lock and key system), if you will have a service dog or if you will be utilizing a personal care attendant for assistance with activities of daily living.

 The verification form must be completed and signed by licensed clinical professional or health care provider.
 The provider completing this form cannot be a relative of the student.
 The requested documentation will be maintained per FERPA guidelines and will only be utilized to determine the student’s housing accommodation request.
 SSD will maintain the requested documentation and respect the student’s confidentiality at all times.